borgmatic-collective/docker-borgmatic/README.md

 Both these commands will use the `borgmatic.d/config.yaml` file you provided, along with the `BORG_PASSPHRASE` and other environment variables in your docker configuration.

+> **Note/Gotcha for archive names:**
+> By default borgmatic uses `{hostname}` for naming (and then pruning, compacting archives).
+However the docker containers hostname changes every time it's rebuilt.
+To ensure consistent naming across archives and a properly working prune/compact you should specifically set the archive name in the config.yaml e.g. `archive_name_format: 'my-pc-backup-{now:%Y-%m-%d-%H%M%S}`.

 ## Volumes ##

 The following volumes are available for mounting: